always-oles/TelegramRecognizerBot/README.md

   };
 ```

-So when you already have your `config.js` and a `.json` key inside the project directory,
+So when you **already have** your `config.js` and a `.json` key inside the project directory,
-installed all dependencies - feel free to start a node
+installed all dependencies - feel free to start an app:
 ```
   node index.js
 ```